vaibhavmane09/vaibhav_task/README.md

 Simple LogIn and LogOut Pages -
-This is fully responsive pages build using HTML, CSS, PHP and MySQL.
+This is fully responsive pages build using HTML, CSS, PHP, JS and MySQL.